theapexlab/infra-hw/README.md

 * The application is vulnerable to SQL injection attacks.
 Provide a solution in the AWS infrastructure to mitigate this.
 * The application is vulnerable to CSRF attacks.
 Provide a solution in the AWS infrastructure to mitigate this.

+### Notes

+* Customer team has already made preparations for deploying on AWS.
+If you do not specify blob storage credentials, the backend will try to retrieve them from the ECS task metadata endpoint.

 ### Architecture

 The customer provided you with the following architectural diagram.